Skip to main content

 To be eligible for selection, applicants must be:

-• Enrolled in a UC undergraduate degree program in a Science, Technology, Engineering or Mathematics (STEM) major
+• Enrolled in a UCSD undergraduate major in STEM (Science, Technology, Engineering or Mathematics)

 • Interested in research (note: you do not have to have previous research experience to apply to this program)